UmutEmreSarikaya/PokedexApp/README.md

 # Pokedex App

 ## About Project
 The Pokedex app fetches data from "https://pokeapi.co" and displays a list of Pokemon.
-Users can filter Pokemon by their names and IDs on one page and view detailed information about a selected Pokemon on another page.
+Users can filter Pokemon by their names and IDs on list page and view detailed information about a selected Pokemon on detail page.

 ## Libraries
 - Dagger-Hilt: Used for dependency injection.